Registering for Courses

 Wait List Registration and Policies

-If a course is closed at the time of registration, a student can automatically place him/herself on the wait list for the desired course.
+If a course is closed at the time of registration, a student can automatically place themselves on the wait list for the desired course.
 Students may wait list for up to three courses at a time.
 Each course’s wait lists are ranked in the order students place themselves on the wait list.
 When a spot in a course opens, the first student on the wait list receives an email notifying them of the open spot.
-The student has 24 hours to add him/herself to the course.
+The student has 24 hours to add themselves to the course.
 Failure to act within 24 hours will result in being dropped from the wait list, and then the next student on the wait list will be notified of the open spot.

 Students must be registered for any course they wish to attend.
 For this reason, wait listed students are not allowed to attend classes for which they are waitlisted.
 Due to space limitations and equity in the management of our wait listed students, the College of Law does not accept retroactive registrations (aka “forced registrations”).